Plural Cities: Modeling Diverse Public Space Preferences at Scale

 Visuals

 Participatory workflow behind LIVS.
-A two-year co-creation process, from outreach and criteria-building to prompt design, comparison, and model tuning.
+From community outreach to model tuning.

 From 634 community concepts to six criteria.
-The distillation pipeline that reduced hundreds of community concepts into six working criteria.
+How hundreds of concepts became six working criteria.

 More: arXiv · OpenReview / ICML 2025 · Project & Dataset (mid-space.one)